verticaldev-altervista/minimo-php/README.md

 # minimo-php
-minimo is a standard base for website
+minimo is a minimal standard base for website